 To be honest, I can’t think of a single reason why you wouldn’t get this card if you qualify.
 If you’ve been antsy to travel like I’ve been, those points are going to come in handy when you’re ready to travel again.

 Have you already gotten this card?
 Will you?
-How will you use your 80,000-point bonus?* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!
+How will you use your 100,000-point bonus?* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.